deathwatchgaming/Unity-Compass/Assets/DWG/UBRS/Resources/UI/Compass/Info/ReadMeLegacy.txt

      * Layer should also be "UI"

 2.B) Add / Modify Details for "Compass Degree Text (Legacy)":

+Rect Transform Anchors: middle & center *

+ * default, though you can change as you desire later

 Position: X: -357 Y: 338 Z: 0
 Width: 200